Breaking News

 “They hate the submarines,” the official said.
 “They don’t want to go near them.
 But the Chapitos insist on using them.”

-The official has direct knowledge of investigations that factored into last week’s indictments against 28 members of the Sinaloa Cartel, including the “Chapitos,” the sons of incarcerated drug trafficker Joaquín ‘El Chapo’ Guzmán.
+The official has direct knowledge of investigations that factored into last year’s indictments against 28 members of the Sinaloa Cartel, including the “Chapitos,” the sons of incarcerated drug trafficker Joaquín ‘El Chapo’ Guzmán.

 During the course of the investigation into the cartel, the official learned some of the drug mules’ habits, along with likes and dislikes.